 Atomic absorption is the determination of the presence and concentrations of metals in liquid samples.
 Metals include Fe, Cu, Al, Pb, Ca, Zn, Cd and many more.
 Typical concentrations range in the low mg/L (ppm) range.

-In atomic absorption (AA) spectrometry, light of a specific wavelength is passed through the atomic vapor of an element of interest, and measurement is made of the attenuation of the intensity of the light as a result of absorption by atoms in the 'excited' state.
+In atomic absorption spectrometry, light of a specific wavelength is passed through the atomic vapor of an element of interest, and measurement is made of the decrease in the intensity of light as a result of absorption by atoms in the 'excited' state.

 Metals will absorb ultraviolet light in their elemental form when they are excited by heat, either by flame or graphite furnace.
 Each metal has a characteristic wavelength that will be absorbed.

-The sample of interest is aspirated into the flame.
-If that metal is present in the sample, it will absorb some of the light, thus reducing its intensity.
+The sample of interest is aspirated and atomized into the flame.
+If that metal is present in the sample, its atoms will absorb some of the light, thus reducing its intensity.
 This decrease in intesity of the light is the means by which the process of atomic absorption is established.
 The instrument measures the change in intensity.
-A computer data system converts the change in intensity into an absorbance.
+A computer data system converts this change into an absorbance.

 The atomic absorption spectrophotometer.